-Where it intends to use data held by a third party organisation, such data must be satisfactory and the organisation reputable.
-Such criteria will be likely to be satisfied where the organisation:
+Where it intends to use data held by a third-party organization, such data must be satisfactory and the organization reputable.
+Such criteria will be likely to be satisfied where organization:

-- a) accesses a wide range of information sources; and - b) has transparent processes that enable a financial institution to know what checks have been carried out, what the results of these checks were and to be able to determine the level of satisfaction provided by those checks.
+a) accesses a wide range of information sources; and

+b) has transparent processes that enable a financial institution to know what checks have been carried out, what the results of these checks were and to be able to determine the level of satisfaction provided by those checks.